Skip to content

 • 93% of prison inmates in Connecticut are male, 7% female.

-• As of 2016, there were 1,065 women in Connecticut federal prisons.
+• As of 2022, there were 326 incarcerated people for every 100,000 persons in Connecticut

-• Between 2007 and 2016, the Connecticut prison population decreased by 29%
+• Between January 2017 and January 2022, the Connecticut total incarcerated population decreased by 35%

-Types of Jails and Prisons in Connecticut
+Types of Correctional Facilities in Connecticut

 The state uses a simple structure for the Connecticut prison system.
 The Connecticut State Department of Correction oversees all twenty state prisons, and the State of Connecticut Judicial Branch Superior Courts oversees the two juvenile detention centers for the state.
 Additionally, the Federal Bureau of Prisons is in charge of the one federal prison located in Connecticut.
 This facility houses only prisoners who have violated federal laws.
 There is no way to conduct a Connecticut jail inmate search because the state does not use jail-type facilities.